ZupIT/beagle-docs/content/en/Resources/Customization/Beagle for ios/Beagles dependencies.md

 }
 ```

-The Beagle's dependencies must be register in the AppDelegate, see the example below:
+Beagle's dependencies must be registered in the `AppDelegate` class.
+Check out the example below:

 ```swift
 @UIApplicationMain